markusstrasser/synthoric/README.md

 - [ ] think about /explore /read /paper /research and how these abstraction work there
 - [ ] createForm function '<form>...' as claude prefill

+TODO **Markus**

+- [x] generateObject should only live inside tools and have the LLM fallbacks abstract the model: value and defaults
+- [x] Should params -> prompt be passed in by the caller? then only non-prompt params are passed in effectively (aka dependencies?)
+- [ ] hasSubmitted: boolean.
+Make the solution:unhide etc work for multiple components with multiple "interactions" on screen, ie.a multiple choice + freeform input but one solution unhides on mc-submit the other one freeform-submit.
+How to bind declaratively?

+* Prompt Suffix / Prefix / slots?

+- [ ] UseTool hook
+- [ ] in "dev-mode" there should be a debug tagged to each schema
+- [ ] .example outputs part of tools output (incl orchestrator... high quality params output)
+- [ ] Model interactionSeq as chat with pluggable extra info before returning the object (streamObject or parallel tool calls??)
+- [ ] solution/hint as a plugin?
+- [ ] Vite plugin for generating tool types

+---

 **tool calling**

-- [ ] handle generating and posting sequentially page/index++ vs. at once ([1,2,3][3,4,5][5,3,2]) for displaying on a single page
+- [x] handle generating and posting sequentially page/index++ vs. at once ([1,2,3][3,4,5][5,3,2]) for displaying on a single page
-- [ ] pass down ultraspecific topic/difficulty prompts ... not params? configuration.
+- [x] pass down ultraspecific topic/difficulty prompts ... not params? configuration.
 This allows parallel generation without issues with interference/duplication of content
-- [ ] tool dispatcher has all needed context?
+- [x] tool dispatcher has all needed context?
 Will pass subset to each tool?
 Or intermediaries that sample more ?
   - the tools stay "dumb" in that they only receive a full prompt, no params? maybe.
 The full prompt = prompt + context +slots

 ## Tools/Plugins todo.
 Libs